 Signed into law on February 22, 2012, the Middle Class Tax Relief and Job Creation Act created the First Responder Network Authority (FirstNet).
 The law gives FirstNet the mission to build, operate and maintain the first high-speed, nationwide wireless broadband network dedicated to public safety.
 FirstNet will provide a single interoperable platform for emergency and daily public safety communication.

 Washington Technology Solutions (WaTech) is "the consolidated technology services agency" (RCW 43.105.006) charged with enabling public agencies to better serve the people of Washington State.
-WaTech operates the state's core technology infrastructure--the central network and data center; supports enterprise applications; and, innovates services and practices through E-Government.
+WaTech operates the state's core technology infrastructure--the central network and data center; supports enterprise applications; and, innovates services and practices.
 The agency is also charged with preparing and leading the implementation of a strategic direction and enterprise architecture for state government IT.
 WaTech houses the State Office of Cyber Security and Washington OneNet.

 Laura Johnson | WaTech Communications